Dunning-Read-Natural-Area-PAC/dunningnatural.org/docs/Deployment.md

 - storing the CloudFlare token described above (which could have easily been a GHA environment secret); and
 - state storage for Terraform
+- periodically rotating the long-lived user access token for the Instagram Basic Display API.

 A note on bootstrapping - most resources in [bootstrapping.tf](https://github.com/mdjnewman/dunningnatural.org/blob/c4854e5bef67353b61565702741a218d6b35ad0e/deployment/bootstrapping.tf) were created using @mdjnewman's Owner access to the GCP project.